Planning a move from your current home

 - Get a pre-qualification certificate from your lender.
 This certificate will indicate the maximum loan for which you qualify and will also guarantee an interest rate for 60-90 days.
 Having it on hand will make it much easier to finalize a mortgage once you find a new home and wlll make the seller much more comfortable with your offer.

 - Don't forget to budget for the closing costs you will need to pay, they can add up and may affect the amount you can put towards a down payment.
 The biggies are the B.C.
-Property Transfer Tax (1% of the first $200,000 of the purchase price, 2% of the balance up to $2,000,000, and 3% of the remainder plus an additional 15% if you are a foreign national — there are exemptions, however, so be sure to investigate; for example, there is no property transfer tax if you buy a newly-built home for under $750,000, you are a Canadian citizen or permanent resident, and the home will be your principal residence), the federal GST (for newly built homes and some vacant lots), survey fees, title insurance, appraisal fees, and legal/notary fees.
+Property Transfer Tax (1% of the first $200,000 of the purchase price, 2% of the balance up to $2,000,000, and 3% of the remainder plus an additional 15% (in the Greater Vancouver Regional District only) if you are a foreign national — there are exemptions, however, so be sure to investigate; for example, there is no property transfer tax if you buy a newly-built home for under $750,000, you are a Canadian citizen or permanent resident, and the home will be your principal residence), the federal GST (for newly built homes and some vacant lots), survey fees, title insurance, appraisal fees, and legal/notary fees.
 You will also need to pay for house insurance.

 - Beginning the hunt for a new home.